flaviens/gsoc-sim-mem/documentation.md

 ##### Elementary cell offset

-These three elements maintain full knowledge of the extended cell state and give the offset of an elementary RAM cell inside an extended cell:
+These three elements maintain full information of the extended cell state and give the offset of an elementary RAM cell inside an extended cell:

 - The offset for data output is given by $tail\_burst\_len - tail\_rsv\_cnt - tail\_rsv\_cnt$, which corresponds to the number of burst responses already released.
 The offset may be taken from the _pre_tail_ instead of the _tail_ in the cases described further above.
 - The offset for data input is given by $rsp\_burst\_len - rsv\_cnt$, which corresponds to the number of burst responses already acquired (regardless of whether they have been already released).